ChampionMains/Pyrobot/index.md

 {:id="security" name="security"}

 Yes.
 This site only stores your Reddit username, League of Legends rank and champion mastery info, and subreddit flair settings.
-Linkage to Reddit and Riot occur through official, secure, methods---the same ones used by Reddit bots (like AutoModerator) and League fansites (like LolKing).
+Linkage to Reddit and Riot occur through official, secure, methods, which only reveal publicly available information.

 The source is available [at GitHub](https://github.com/championmains/Pyrobot).
 If you find any issues or have a suggestion, submit it to the